Balan Wonderworld: Music

 The music was primarily composed by Ryo Yamazaki, whose previous work includes the Front Mission and Final Fantasy Crystal Chronicles series.
 Naka came to Yamazaki with the key theme of a "mysterious and fantastical musical."
 Unsure of Naka's meaning, Yamazaki went through a trial-and-error period to finalize the musical style.
 Early demos were heavily influenced by the music of Cirque du Soleil, in addition to musical-inspired soundtracks including Charlie and the Chocolate Factory and The Greatest Showman.
 Following the early positive reception by staff, he was allowed creative freedom with the score.
-His goal with the score was to make it easy to understand and catchy, while also including the game's theme of understanding and balancing emotions.
+His goal was to make it easy to understand and catchy, while including the theme of understanding and balancing emotions.
 His recurring design perspective was of the audience of a musical show enjoying the spectacle on stage.
 The mysterious elements were inspired by reading stories by the Brothers Grimm, and each stage theme was directly inspired by the concept art and playing early builds.

 The musical numbers concluding levels were written first, going through the most trial and error due to their context and the need to synchronize the motion capture performances to them.
 The stage themes proved challenging to create, using themes and motifs drawn from production artwork for them.
 Yamazaki's favorite track was "The Lady Too Scared to Love".
 Due to its ice motif and sad narrative theme, the original concept was for dark music.
 After seeing the level, which reminded him of winter sports, the music was rewritten from scratch to be upbeat.
-In keeping with the game's visuals and themes, the music included vocal contributions from West End singers.
+In keeping with the visuals and themes, the music included vocal contributions from West End singers.
 On the recommendation of composer Youki Yamamoto, singer Laura Pitt-Pulford was brought on board along with many associated singers.
 Yamazaki described Pitt-Pulford as "the perfect match" due to her style and previous experience recording vocals for the anime adaptation of Dr. Stone.
 Lead vocals were performed by Pitt-Pulford and George Blagden.
-The vocals used the game's made-up language to maintain the mysterious atmosphere.
+The vocals used the fictional language to maintain the mysterious atmosphere.
 English versions were recorded and included as a bonus for players who collected all Balan Statues in a level.
 Due to the COVID-19 pandemic, Yamazaki had to work remotely during the entire recording process.

 A soundtrack album was released on March 31, 2021.
 Covering 93 tracks across three CDs of music, the album was released physically and digitally in Japan, and digitally worldwide.
 While uncredited in-game, the album credits Hironori Anazawa on multiple cutscene-specific tracks.
 A digital mini-album, featuring the opening tracks and additional collaboration tracks with online musician Marasy, was released for free on March 15.